edahanoam/Awesome-Summarization-Datasets/README.md

   <img src="./images/datacard.PNG" alt="plot">
 </p>

+## Explore Interactively
+Use our [platform](https://searchdatasets-fru5zwwfm2shmyrtna9gjh.streamlit.app/) to easily explore and search for datasets by category.
+Please note that it only features the datasets included in the survey.

 ## Datasets
-For easier search, you can use our [platform](https://searchdatasets-fru5zwwfm2shmyrtna9gjh.streamlit.app/).
-Please note that it only features the datasets included in the survey.

 If you'd like to contribute a dataset, please submit a pull request.